blakewford/boardmicro/README.md

     Each built webpage represents a single sketch upload.

 Status:
-    Currently, the goal is to get default sketch on the Arduino Online Compiler up and running for the Arduino Mega 8 target.
+    Currently, the default sketch on the Arduino Online Compiler is up and running for the Arduino Micro target.
-    The blink.c file completes with some level of correctness, while master.c is designed to test the finished platform.
+    The blink.c file is complete for all device types, while master.c is a work in progress designed to test the finished Micro platform.
-    The default sketch for the Arduino Online Compiler loops indefinitely.
-    The ATTiny4 is also supported, though some code will need to be uncommented.
     Most testing is done using the AVR GCC Toolchain.

 Changelog:
     ***Initial Commit
+    ***1/18/2014 Code cleanup release that can run the Arduino Blink example